-Goodwill and intangible assets amounted to €1.7 billion at the end of June 2022, stable compared to €1.7 billion at year-end 2021.
-The goodwill amount comprises €863 million goodwill created as a result of the consolidation of GCP and €822 million goodwill related to the TLG takeover.
+Goodwill and intangible assets amounted to $\leq 1.7$ billion at the end of September 2022, stable compared to $\leq 1.7$ billion at year-end 2021.
+The goodwill amount comprises $\leq 863$ million goodwill created as a result of the consolidation of GCP and $\leq 822$ million goodwill related to the TLG takeover.
+The goodwill balance will be evaluated at year-end due to the deteriorating market environment.